NVIDIA/cumulus-test-drive/guided-tour.md

 - The BGP neighbor shows the hostname of the BGP peer
 - Only the peer is up, no routes are being advertised yet
 - The BGP router identifier uses the loopback address
-- Show commands can be a mix of "nv show" and legacy "net show".
-Here we are using "net show" commands.
+- Show commands can be a mix of "nv show" and "vtysh show".
+Here we are using "vtysh show" commands.

 ##
 ## Advertise Loopback and SVI subnets into the fabric